 Adult zebrafish are monitored in the Zantiks AD, larval zebrafish are monitored in the Zantiks MWP.
-Zebrafish embryos will be monitored in a soon to be developed small system.
-The newly developed Zantiks LT is useful for behavioural studies that require bigger arenas.
+A system to monitor zebrafish embryos is in development.
+The Zantiks LT is useful for behavioural studies that require bigger arenas.

 Excerpts from experiments carried out in Matt Parker's lab, University of Portsmouth, showing aversive learning, novel unconditioned Y-maze protocol, aggression, light / dark protocol, novel tank diving

 Aversion learning study with adult zebrafish - Probe

 5-Choice Serial Reaction Time Task (5-CSRTT) with adult zebrafish